wycks/WordPhing/README.md

 Phing is already included in most default PHP installs.
 If you need to install it separately see "Install" below.

-PHP Documentor 2 requires the latest  Phing and the XSL PHP extension.
+ - PHP Documentor 2 requires the latest  Phing and the XSL PHP extension.
 You should also us the latest build found here: http://www.phpdoc.org/
+  - FTP requires Net_FTP http://pear.php.net/package/Net_FTP/redirected

 ##Notes